A case study of Consistent Vehicle Routing Problem with Time Windows: Experimental Results

 In this subsection, we provide some managerial insights by evaluating the results of the proposed heuristic in the context of the operational reality of the company under study.
 With a fixed client-to-driver assignment, the company tries to satisfy the customers' demand for every unknown operational day.
-However, because of the variability of customers' demand and activity, the company is forced to implement some ad-hoc changes to the assignment on individual days.
-For instance, when on a particular day a driver has active customers with demand that exceed the capacity of the vehicle, then some of these customers are re-assignment to other drivers.
-In some cases there may even be orders not fulfilled at all.
+However, because of the variability of customers' demand and activity, the company is forced to implement ad-hoc changes to the assignment on individual days.
+For instance, when on a particular day, a driver has active customers with a demand that exceeds the vehicle's capacity, then some of these customers are reassigned to other drivers.
+In some cases, there may even be orders not fulfilled at all.
 Therefore, this situation generates delays in the deliveries and reduces the consistency of the service.

-The general idea is to use historical data of the company to compute the initial client-to-driver assignment and use it for the operational daily routing during one month.
+The general idea is to use the company's historical data to compute the initial client-to-driver assignment and use it for the daily operational routing during one month.
 After that, the assignment should be updated each month, based on the updated historical data.
 We experiment with two settings.
 The first option is to create the initial assignment based on the last three months of operational history and then, each month, do an update to the assignment based on the recent moving trimester.
 The second option is similar, only that we base the initial solution and the monthly updates on the recent month.

 Our analysis begins with the ConVRPTW solutions of the first trimestral and monthly instances, respectively.
-Then, we choose a period of one month to recursively update the ConVRPTW solution and we analyze its daily performance during the following month.
+Then, we choose a period of one-month to update the ConVRPTW solution recursively, and we analyze its daily performance during the following month.
 Our objective is to evaluate how client-to-driver consistency is affected in order to satisfy the daily demand for a new unknown period (month).

-First we compute the initial ConVRPTW solutions for the first trimestral and monthly past data instance, respectively.
-Then, we develop two kind of computations: i) updating the previous ConVRPTW solution based on the following month (the following moving trimester or just the following month instance, respectively) and (ii) operational daily routing for each day of the following month.
+First, we compute the initial ConVRPTW solutions for the first trimestral and monthly past data instance, respectively.
+Then, we develop two kinds of computations: i) updating the previous ConVRPTW solution based on the following month (the following moving trimester or just the following month instance, respectively) and (ii) operational daily routing for each day of the following month.